Nizar Hassan

 Nizar Hassan is a Lebanese activist, journalist, podcaster and social researcher, focused on political economy and social movements, especially concerning Lebanon.
 He is co-founder of the Lebanese political organization LiHaqqi, which ran candidates for the Lebanese general elections of 2018 and 2022, having served as its spokesperson on multiple occasions.
 He has been a regular author analyzing Lebanese political affairs for the newspapers L'Orient-Le Jour, The New Arab, The Daily Star and Al-Arab, with contributions to ROAR magazine, Bretton Woods Project, Al Bawaba, BirGün or Green Left.

 Education and research

 Hassan studied Political Sciences and Media at the American University of Beirut and Paris Sciences Po.
-He holds a master's degree in “Labor, Social Movements and Development” from SOAS University of London.
+He holds a master's degree in "Labor, Social Movements and Development" from SOAS University of London.
 His dissertation analyzed class and power in the 2015-2016 Lebanese protests.
 He has research works analyzing Lebanese political platforms, workers exclusion, the impact of the Syrian refugee crisis in Lebanon, the 2019 Lebanese uprising, and several short research analyses on various Lebanese issues.
-He has worked as a researcher for several civil society organizations, like the Arab NGOs Network for Development or the Lebanese Center for Policy Studies, and was selected as panel moderator at the World Bank's Civil Society Policy Forum.
+He has worked as a researcher for several civil society organizations, such as the Arab NGO Network for Development or the Lebanese Center for Policy Studies, and was selected as panel moderator at the World Bank's Civil Society Policy Forum.
 For his work, he has received the Open Society Foundations fellowship, the International Labor Union Migration Journalism fellowship and the Chevening scholarship.